Validating AU Microscopii d with Transit Timing Variations: TTV Modeling

 \subsubsection{Planet d Between b and c}

-We repeat the steps described in the previous section for the middle orbit case.
-Based on AU Mic b's TTV super-period and assuming the 2:3 orbital resonance pair between b and d, we explored the possibility that P$_{d}$ = 12.740 days.
-Using this orbital period as a starting point, we obtained a best fit model for the 3-planet configuration (Figure \ref{fig:3p_middle_exostriker_ttv_model} and Table \ref{tab:3pl_middle_exostriker_params}).
-The O-C diagram from Figure \ref{fig:3p_middle_exostriker_ttv_model} also displays the super-period in AU Mic b's TTVs, and the statistics from Table \ref{tab:3pl_middle_exostriker_params} demonstrate the 3-planet model yields a significantly better fit than the 2-planet model.
-Next, we utilize the TTV periodogram to probe a range of possible orbital periods for AU Mic d using the parameters from Table \ref{tab:3pl_middle_exostriker_params} as the starting point; we generated a set of 8\,001 orbital periods between 11 and 15 days with 0.0005-day interval in between.
-We adjusted d's initial inclination prior to each run and did a total of three runs with different initial inclinations i$_{\rm d}$ = (70.4, 80.0, 90.0) deg respectively (Figure \ref{fig:middlettvperiodogram}).
-From those runs, we came across four most favored periods based on their log-likelihood: 13.29 days ($\ln\mathcal{L}$ = 217.5) from initial i$_{\rm d}$ = 70.36766 deg case, 14.06 and 12.74 days ($\ln\mathcal{L}$ = 209.9 and 207.9 respectively) from initial i$_{\rm d}$ = 80 deg case, and 11.84 days ($\ln\mathcal{L}$ = 200.4) from initial i$_{\rm d}$ = 90 deg case.
+We repeat the steps described in the previous section for the middle d scenario.
+Based on AU Mic b's TTV super-period and assuming the near-2:3 orbital resonance pair between b and d, we explored the possibility that P$_{d}$ = 12.738 days.
+Using this orbital period as a starting point, we obtained an initial best fit model for the 3-planet configuration (Figure \ref{fig:3p_middle_init_exostriker_plots} and Table \ref{tab:3p_middle_init_exostriker_params}).
+The O-C diagram from Figure \ref{fig:3p_middle_init_exostriker_plots} also displays the super-period in AU Mic b's TTVs, and the statistics from Table \ref{tab:3p_middle_init_exostriker_params} (e.g., $\chi^{2}_{\rm red,b}$ = 5.92, $\chi^{2}_{\rm red,c}$ = 35.53, and $AIC_{c}$ = -330.97) demonstrate that this 3-planet model yields a significantly better fit than the 2-planet models.

+Next, we utilize the TTV periodogram to probe a range of possible orbital periods for AU Mic d using the parameters from Table \ref{tab:3p_middle_init_exostriker_params} as the starting point; we generated a set of 8\,001 orbital periods between 11 and 15 days with 0.0005-day interval in between.
+We adjusted d's initial inclination prior to each run and did two runs with different initial inclinations i$_{\rm d}$ = (80$^{\circ}$, 90$^{\circ}$) respectively (Figure \ref{fig:middle_ttv_pdg}).
+From those runs, we came across four most favored periods based on their log-likelihood: 11.9 days ($\ln\mathcal{L}$ = 208.16) and 14.1 days ($\ln\mathcal{L}$ = 201.45) from initial i$_{\rm d}$ = 80$^{\circ}$ case, and 12.6 days ($\ln\mathcal{L}$ = 209.21 \& 205.70) and 12.7 days ($\ln\mathcal{L}$ = 211.25 \& 209.79) from both respective inclination cases.